Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 ///// ============ Change Log ============ /////

+May 29th 2024 v1.72a

+- New Crit tables now work as normal with Strike to Injure (UiA version).

 May 25th 2024 v1.72

 - Adding new optional Crit tables suitable for Unarmed/undamaging and Elemental/Magic Damage types to compliment the standard Up in arms Crit tables.
 Adding flavor and a non-leathal option for certian situations.
 This new option can be activated by select new Crit Rule: Houserule #3 in the setting tab.
 When enabled clicking crit roll button will have show a new dropdown to choose between Weapon(Default), Unarmed and Elemental crit tables.